 CIC has published two CDs containing selections of their best music.
 Ceiliúradh, a selection of the best music from CIC 1985 – 1995, was published in 1995 as part of our ten year celebrations, and Caise Ceoilwas published in 2000, featuring the best from 1995 – 2000.
 The book Sláinte was also published in 1995 as part of the celebrations, and contains a selection of the literature from the CIC catalogue 1985 – 1995.

 Micheál Ó Conghaile, a well-known and respected writer, founded the company in 1985 when he was a university student.
 A prolific and talented writer, he has been awarded many prizes for his work.
 His novelSna Fir was named on the shortlist for the Irish Times Literary Prize 2001, he received the Butler Literary Prize 1997, and in the same year he won the Hennessy Literary Award for his short story Athair.

-Deirdre Ní Thuathail is General Manager of CIC, Lisa Mc Donagh is Sales Manager, Bridget Bhreathnach is the Marketing Executive, Lochlainn Ó Tuairisg is the Literary Editor and Julianne Ní Chonchobhair is the Assistant Editor.
+Deirdre Ní Thuathail is General Manager of CIC, Lisa Mc Donagh is Sales Manager, Bridget Bhreathnach is the Marketing Manager, Lochlainn Ó Tuairisg is the Literary Editor and Julianne Ní Chonchobhair is the Assistant Editor.

 Micheál Ó Conghaile - Director and Chairman of the Board

 Originally from Connemara, Co.
 Galway.
 He holds a BA, MA and ATO from the National University of Ireland, Galway.
 He spent time lecturing with Froebel College of Eduction, Dublin and in St. Patrick's College, Drumcondra, Dublin and as Writer in Residence in Queen's University, Belfast.
 He has written several books, short stories, novels, history and poetry and is the editor of several books of songs.

 Tadhg Ó Conghaile - Director and Secretary of the Board